 These sites are not just relics of the past; they are places of deep meaning and significance to people today, and must be preserved for future generations, so they can continue to intertwine with the evolving stories of us and our landscapes.

-There is a growing movement worldwide that is shifting from anthropocentric perspectives, recognising the inherent value and rights of sacred natural sites.
+There is a growing movement worldwide that is shifting from human-centred perspectives, recognising the inherent value and rights of sacred natural sites.
 We believe this shift in perspective is essential in the United Kingdom as well, to acknowledge and protect these sacred landscapes for future generations of all beings.

 The charter aims to outline the sacred value of these sites and the rights and protections that should be in place for them.
 It will also propose a model of collaborative guardianship, ensuring that these sacred landscapes are preserved and respected for the benefit of all and for the future generations of all beings.